 If you’re willing to do any of the activities you’ll need at least two days in Plett, we spent here three nights, were quite busy every day and still haven’t done everything we’d like to do.

-Things to do in Plett
+Things to do in Plettenberg Bay

 This is one of our favorite drive days on the Garden Route road trip.
-You drive through a couple of stunning bridges over the narrow deep canyons, including famous Bloukrans bridge with the highest bridge bungee jump in the world.
+You drive through a couple of stunning bridges over the narrow deep canyons, including the famous Bloukrans bridge with the highest bridge bungee jump in the world.